Capita plc – Annual report – 31 December 2020

 d) as a combination of (b) and (c).

 For contracts for which the Group has decided there is a series of distinct goods and services that are substantially the same and have the same pattern of transfer where revenue is recognised overtime, the modification will always be treated under either (a) or (b); (d) may arise when a contract has a part-termination and a modification of the remaining performance obligations.

 The facts and circumstances of any contract modification are considered individually as the types of modifications will vary contract by contract and may result in different accounting outcomes.

-Judgement is applied in relation to the accounting for such modifications where the final terms or legal contracts have not been agreed prior to the period end as management need to determine if a modification has been approved and if it either creates new or changes existing enforceable rights and obligations of the parties.
+Judgement is applied in relation to the accounting for such modifications where the final terms or legal contracts have not been agreed prior to the period end because management need to determine if a modification has been approved and if it either creates new, or changes existing, enforceable rights and obligations of the parties.
 Depending upon the outcome of such negotiations, the timing and amount of revenue recognised may be different in the relevant accounting periods.
-Modification and amendments to contracts are undertaken via an agreed formal process.
-For example, if a change in scope has been approved but the corresponding change in price is still being negotiated, management use their judgement to estimate the change to the total transaction price.
-Importantly any variable consideration is only recognised to the extent that it is highly probably that no revenue reversal will occur.
+Modification and amendments to contracts are undertaken through an agreed formal process.
+For example, if a change in scope has been approved but the corresponding change in price is still being negotiated, management uses judgement to estimate the change in total transaction price.
+Importantly, any variable consideration is only recognised to the extent that it is highly probable that no revenue reversal will occur.